Schedule a field trip for spring 2016!

 Field trips begin at 10:00 am at the earliest.
 Field trips are available during the week from Tuesday to Friday.

-There is a requested donation of one dollar per participating student to cover costs which must be paid before the day of the trip.
+There is a requested donation of $1 per participating student to cover costs which must be paid before the day of the trip.

 All programs are for groups of 10 or more students.